darpa-brass/bbn-immortals/ChallengeProblems/bbn-swri-integration.md

 ## Evaluation Execution
 The steps performed by the evaluator to execute evaluation will be as follows:

-1. The persistent storage solution will be started if not already running.
+1. The **Persistent Storage** must be started if not already running (executed in the root immortals folder):
-2. An instance of our provided AWS instance is brought up (How does the evaluator know it is finished starting?)
+    `./shared/tools.sh odbhelper start --persistence-only --use-default-root-password`
-3. The evaluator opens a shell on the AWS instance and starts our evaluation as follows:
+3. The evaluator opens a shell on the AWS instance for the **Evaluation Target** and starts our evaluation as follows:
 `bash ~/immortals_repo/phase3/start.sh --scenario <scenarioIdentifier> --odb-url <odbUrl> --odb-user <<odbUser> --odb-password <odbPassword> --odb-persistence-url <odbPersistanceUrl>`

 Where the parameters are the following: